-Browse Items (11 total)
+Browse Items (12 total)

-- Tags: Jefferson Davis
+• Tags: Jefferson Davis

-During the post-Civil War era, conservative Democrats attempted to revive the fading passions for the Lost Cause.
-The nephew of Robert E. Lee, Fitzhugh Lee, led the charge to assemble a memorial association in 1886.
-In May 1890 dedication was timed…
+During the post-Civil War era, conservative Democrats in the South attempted to revive the fading passions for the Lost Cause.
+Robert E. Lee’s nephew, Fitzhugh Lee, led the charge to create the Lee Monument Association in 1886.
+In May 1890 the…

 The surrounding area of Stone Mountain has always attracted human settlement for thousands of years.
 Native Americans from the nations of the Cherokee, Creek and Muscogee had long settled the area at around 8,000 years before white settlers moved in…